Do I need to show my boarding pass at airport shops? (video & guide)

 It’s one of those niggling frustrations.
 You want to buy something at the airport and you’re badgered for your boarding pass in order to purchase.
 Many people ask me if they need to bother, so here’s my quick video answer…

-Update 17 July 2018.
-This blog was written last year, but the facts still remain the same.
+Update 15 July 2019: This blog was written two years ago, but the facts remain the same.

 Some frequently asked questions…